JCourtney22/My-First-Portfolio-Jade-C/README.md

 ![screengrab1](https://user-images.githubusercontent.com/115502589/198709836-103a41c9-a73e-4cd1-b6da-333c1316d3b9.png)

+One other challenge is being able to successfully implement media query.
+Extensive research and trial and error has been unsucessful.
+I have left the media query in css for anyone to take a look and offer any tips and suggestions so I may extend my learning.

+I have also found placing images into the grid extremely difficult when they have not been background images.
+I have implemented the current knowledge and research I have gathered to allow the first picture to be clickable, but it is not appropriately sized all the time, although it is somewhat responsive to browser sizing.

 # Things I learned

 Although a challenge for me, I took great pride in learning how to layout my portfolio.
-I conducted plenty of research regarding css grids and nested grids, and with this I as able to gain confidence and understanding in using css grids.
+I conducted plenty of research regarding css grids and nested grids, and with this I was able to gain confidence and understanding in using css grids.
 I'm a visual person and so I found that I needed to see my new knowledge more clearly on the webpage, and so I coloured each area with a different background colour.
 This allowed me to understand my mistakes and errors, which in turn allowed me to improve and correct my code.

  ![127 0 0 1_5500_index html (1)](https://user-images.githubusercontent.com/115502589/198712087-dc25cae6-803b-4f09-9554-85a4dfe083af.png)